kon-ham/tea-subscription/README.md

 # Tea Subscription Service
 Take-home challenge.
-Get API endpoints for creating a customer's tea subscription, cancelling a tea subscription, and getting all subscriptions by customer ID.
+Get API endpoints for creating a customer's tea subscription, cancelling a tea subscription, and getting all subscriptions (cancelled or not) by customer ID.

 ## System Dependencies